Paul-Cheeseman/Stream3-Project/README.md

 - **** While cart based apps were available, I wanted to develop my own so that I had the opportunity to develope from "the ground up", and alo it would allow me to tailor the app to my specific requirements.
 This can be evidenced through my GIT history.

+For this project I haven't set up a secure page (HTTPS) for the credit card information as it is only currently a test site.
+Should I move this project into a production/live ennvironment I would ensure it was because I recognise it is a security risk (due to packet sniffing etc) to send this type of sensitive information across a non-encrypted connection.

 ## How was the project deployed